LucieKrepelkova/Kindred/README.md

 If you want to run this project yourself, you need to:

 1. Fork this directory;
-2. Create a new environment in python and install all projects from the requirements.txt file.

-You can create a new environment like this:

-  `python -m venv env_name`

-And activate it:

-  `source env_name/bin/activate`

-After both steps are done, you can install packages from requirements.txt:

-  `pip install -r requirements.txt`

-If this doesn't work for you, you can just install all dash packages to your current environment with pip in the command line:
+2. Install (if not present) dash packages to your current environment with pip in the command line:

 `pip install plotly==4.11.0`

 `pip install dash==1.16.3`

 `pip install dash_core_components==1.12.1`

 `pip install dash_html_components==1.1.1`

 `pip install dash_table==4.10.1`

 3. Using terminal, run app.py file.
 You can do it by running `python app.py` in your